The Woolcock Institute of Medical Research

 Thursday, March 14, 2024

-Once a “Cinderellla” field, sleep research is enjoying a higher profile than ever before.
+Once a “Cinderella” field, sleep research is enjoying a higher profile than ever before.

 The Woolcock’s Professor Ron Grunstein has been a leader in the field of sleep medicine for more than 30 years.
 He was involved in the early development of nasal CPAP and non-invasive ventilatory support for sleep-breathing disorders and continues to lead research into various aspects of clinical sleep medicine including the simplification of sleep apnea diagnosis and the metabolic and neurobiological effects of sleep loss.